FixMyBerlin/fixmy.frontend/CONTRIBUTING.md

 Make sure to explain the problem with enough details to help maintainers to reproduce the problem.

 - **Use a clear and descriptive title** for the issue to identify the problem.
-- **Describe the exact steps which reproduce the problem** in as many details as possible.
+- **Describe the exact steps that reproduce the problem** in as many details as possible.
   - Start by explaining how you ran the app.
 Did you visit https://fixmyberlin.de/?
 Did you run a local dev server?
-  - State the the route you encountered the bug, e.g. [/planungen](https://fixmyberlin.de/planungen)?
+  - State the the URL where you encountered the bug, e.g. [/planungen](https://fixmyberlin.de/planungen)?
   - What did you to to provoke the error?
-Provide specific examples to demonstrate the steps\*\*.
+Provide specific examples to demonstrate the steps.
     Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
     If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 - **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 - **Explain which behavior you expected to see instead and why.**
-- **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
+- **Include screenshots and animated GIFs** which show you following the described steps and demonstrate the problem.
   You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.

 ### Picking an open issue from the back log